ivogeorg/starter-arm-cortex-m0-asm-asst-part-2/README.md

    2. The contents of the instruction cache (assume it is equivalent to the program you are tracing)
    3. The contents of the data cache
    4. The contents of the call stack

-2. For part 1, you only have to fill out the _Interpretation_ column for each instruction in the table in the [instruction-intepretation.md](instruction-intepretation.md) file. **You do not have to trace the state of the program as instructions are executed.
-This will be assigned in part 2.**
+2. In part 1, you filled out the _Interpretation_ column for each instruction in the table in the [instruction-intepretation.md](instruction-intepretation.md) file.
+Essentially, you _decoded_ the instructions.

+3. Now, in part 2, you need to actually trace the program.
+A simplified representation of the processor state, sufficient for this exercise, is provided in the file [????????](????????).

 ## Resources